josephedwardchang/EntityFramework.Utilities/README.md

 Right now this only works for DbContext.
 If anyone want to make a failing test or provide a sample project for any of the other variants it will probably be easy to fix.
 To use this in VS2017, need to install SQLite tools from here: http://erikej.blogspot.com/2018/03/using-entity-framework-6-and-sqlite.html and any SQLite database manager to be able to open SQLite databases you create.
-I include the html page in the project in folder "3rdParty", just in case the website goes down.
+I include the orig html page in the project (see in folder "3rdParty"), just in case the website goes down.

 ### EF 6.3+